levihly/cs386-a2.2/team.md

 # Levi Ly
 # Isaac Schwarz
 I am a CS major at Northern Arizona University.
-I enjoy gaming, playing golf and soccer, and watching movies.
+I like gaming, playing golf and soccer, and watching movies.